 The results for Eggs, Chicken and Potatoes are broadly similar.
 For this group of commodities the semiparametric methodology offers little advantage.
 Figure 9 reports the estimates of (9) when applied to the food aggregate Eggs, Figure 10 reports the estimates of (9) when applied to the food aggregate Chicken and Figure 11 reports the estimates of (9) when applies to the food aggregate Potatoes.
 As before these figures plot $\hat{f}(\ln X)$ in the left panel and $\partial \hat{f}(\ln X) / \partial \ln X$ in the right panel.
-In contrast to the previous results, the estimate of $\hat{f}(\ln X) / \partial \ln x$ , the nonparametric expenditure elasticity of quality is flat.
+In contrast to the previous results, the estimate of $\hat{f}(\ln X)$ is virtually linear for these food aggregates.
+As a result $\partial \hat{f}(\ln X) / \partial \ln x$, the nonparametric expenditure elasticity of quality is flat.
 For comparative purposes, note that estimated quality elasticity from (5) is 0.035 for eggs, 0.13 for chicken and 0.072 for potatoes and is significantly different from zero in all cases.
 In all cases, the estimates from the linear model (5) lies within the 2 standard deviation confidence band.
-Thus, in contrast to the results above, in the case of eggs, chicken and potatoes, the semiparametric model offers no real advantage over the standard linear model.
+Thus, in contrast to the results above, in the case of eggs, chicken and potatoes, the semiparametric model offers no real advantage over the standard linear model, but does not result in misleading inferences.

 Recall the semiparametric model (7) nests the linear model (5).
-For half of the small number of goods I consider the departures from linearity are statistically significant.
-This would suggest that in general, the added computational complexity associated with the semiparametric approach might be worthwhile.
+For half of goods considered the departures from linearity are statistically significant.
+This would suggest that in general, the added computational complexity associated with the semiparametric approach may be worthwhile.